WPChill/modula-lite/readme.txt

 == Changelog ==

 = 2.12.26 - 09.10.2025 =
-Update: Fancybox lightbox version to 5.0.36.
+Updated: Fancybox Lightbox to version 5.0.36.
+Changed: Enabled Custom Responsiveness setting by default.

 = 2.12.25 - 18.09.2025 =
 Update: Better fit for social icons when using smaller images.